✔ A Chinese company is planning on building a 60GW solar panel plant

 We’ve gone from bright, sunny skies to storm clouds – but they will blow over.

 The turnaround prompted by COVID-19 has been rapid and dramatic for the solar industry, as it has been for so many other sectors of the economy.

-Because of coronavirus, Norwegian research company Rystad Energy has forecasted that global growth of solar energy will be wiped out this year, and cut by 10% in 2021, according to Bloomberg.
+Because of coronavirus, Norwegian research company Rystad Energy has forecasted that global growth of solar energy will be wiped out this year, and cut by 10% in 2021 (source: Bloomberg, 2020).

-Just look at the US solar market, which rose by 23% in 2019, according to figures reported by CNBC, and the Solar Energy Industries Association (SEIA) had predicted a 47% growth in 2020.
+Just look at the US solar market, which rose by 23% in 2019, while the Solar Energy Industries Association (SEIA) had predicted a 47% growth in 2020.

 But on March 23rd, with reports that some solar industry sectors could see at least a 50% decline, the SEIA brought 554 companies together to sign a letter urging the US Congress to help solar workers.

 This doom and gloom is only temporary, though – and you can see why, below.
 If these reasons make you want to embrace a more self-sufficient future, complete this form to get free solar panel quotes from experts.

 Solar power’s home nation is China – which is recovering